The Most Common Immigration Mistakes

 Unfortunately, an immigration application is not a learning experience where mistakes can become teachable moments.
 A misfiled or inaccurate application can have long-lasting consequences for you and your family.

 While professional help may seem costly at first, the cost — both in time lost and additional fees — of misfiling an application can quickly exceed the cost of doing it right in the first place.

 Additionally, there are scammers out there who are eager to take advantage of people desperate to become American citizens.
 They take advantage of those with language barriers and a lack of familiarity with the American government and its processes.

 If someone is demanding payment upfront without a consultation or discussion of the specifics of your case, it is likely they are looking to take your money and run.

 Contact Shane & Shane in Fort Lauderdale, FL for All of Your Immigration Needs

 Here in Florida, immigration is common.
 In fact, according to the Migration Policy Institute, there were around four million foreign-born Floridians in 2015, which accounted for 20% of the state’s population.

 Luckily, there are those who have both the experience and passion for getting the application process done right the first time.

-Here at Shane, Shane and Brauwerman in Fort Lauderdale, Florida, we are passionate about partnering with the many wonderful Floridians looking to continue living their lives in this great country.
+Here at Shane & Shane in Fort Lauderdale, Florida, we are passionate about partnering with the many wonderful Floridians looking to continue living their lives in this great country.
 We know that the application process is complicated, and we are empathetic to the needs of Florida’s incredible immigrant community.
 We have the experience needed to get your application done right the first time, saving you both time and money.
 And we do it all with compassion, as we know that naturalization and green card applications can take an emotional toll as well as a financial one.